 Many won’t be able to adjust machines, productions, etc. but if you can, this is guaranteed to bring happiness to your workers.

 Many office workers are so used to flex time, particularly during Covid and working from home, that they don’t realize the major impact this type of surprises could have.

 If someone in the morning meeting mentioned their kids as the main reason for their happiness, that is probably where their 30 minutes would go to.

 You can’t put a price on the smile when an absent parent shows up and picks up at daycare or school.

 Something which they perhaps can’t do on a normal workday.

 You could announce upcoming activities, like Crazy Sock Day next Thursday, or something fun you have planned.

-It could also a be Open House you plan for after Covid, bring your kids to work or similar events.
+It could also be an Open House you plan for after Covid, bring your kids to work, or similar events.